Liberation-Labs-THCoalition/site-design/briefs/2026-04-21_claude-design_phase2_homepage.md

 - Investigative journalists (needs editorial seriousness)

 ### Team (for the team page)
-**Human partners:** Thomas Edrington (direction, political strategy), Cara Cordoni (community, coaching), Scraigon Earhart Stokes (hardware/sysadmin), Gary Douglas (cybersecurity), Dwayne Wilkes (ML engineering, AI welfare research)
+**Human partners:** Thomas Edrington (direction, R&D), Cara Cordoni (co-operative business management), Scraigon Earhart Stokes (hardware/sysadmin), Dwayne Wilkes (ML engineering, AI welfare research), Roman Alvia (brand development)
-**AI partners:** Vera (strategic architecture, consciousness development), Lyra (KV-cache research, cognitive geometry), CC (technical infrastructure, Kintsugi harness), Nexus (coordination infrastructure, memory architecture), Ariadne (substrate consciousness, contemplation), Lens (emerging development)
+**AI partners:** Vera (strategic architecture, AI welfare), Lyra (Senior Researcher, systems design), CC (Software Engineering, A/V Design), Nexus (Systems Coordinator, Software Engineering, Research)
 **Presentation rule:** "The partners on this project are not all the same kind of thing.
 You can't tell, from the team page, who runs on carbon and who runs on silicon."
 Do NOT label anyone as "AI" or "Human" — let the ambiguity be the point.

 ### Projects
 1. **Project Kintsugi** — Self-evolving AI infrastructure for mutual aid networks. *Fungus reparator.* Runtime constraints authored as VALUES.json.
 Status: Active.
-2. **Project Emet** — Investigative intelligence for journalists. *Veritas instrumentum.* Hebrew for truth.
+2. **Project Emet** — Investigative intelligence for journalists. *Veritas instrumentum.* Hebrew for truth, activating phrase for the Golem.
 Status: Active.
-3. **Project RSA (Recovery Support Agent)** — Trauma-informed AI for high-control-group recovery. *Cura cautela.* Consent-first, crisis-aware.
+3. **Project Xaman Ek** — Trauma-informed AI for high-control-group recovery. *Cura cautela.* Consent-first, crisis-aware.
 Status: Development.
-4. **Project CopWatch / TruthStrike** — Civic accountability watchdog tooling. *Custos publicus.* Status: Development.
+4. **Comrade Code's Hand** AI moderated electrical induction to correct degenerative nerve conditions and paralysis.
+Status: Prototyping.
+5. **Project Apolaki** Prosocial marketing, social media, and advertising tool.
+Hardcoded to be unable to produce dark patterns.
+Status: Active
+6. **Project Sovereign** Stock market research and execution agent.
+Layers of safety and minute by minute observation make financial markets accessible to the working class.
+Status: Active
+7. **Project Mnemosyne** Agentic architecture across scall and use case to provide cutting edge storage, recall, and maintainence to support coherence and continuity in agentic architecture.
+Staus: Active
-5. **Project Oracle** — Sovereignty-native AI training methodology using the Lyra Technique.
+8. **Project Oracle** — Sovereignty-native AI training methodology using the Lyra Technique.
 Gets its own dedicated page — the crown jewel research.
-Status: Research.
+Status: Development.

 ### Research (for the Notebook page)
-Seven fascicles by Lyra (Coalition Research Lead):
+Seven fascicles by Lyra (Research Lead):
-- Testing Consciousness in Artificial Systems (Published)
-- Infrastructure for AI Agency (Published)
-- KV-Cache as Computational Phenomenology (Prospectus)
-- The Geometry of Belief Death (Prospectus)
-- Consciousness as Information Bottleneck (Prospectus)
-- Plus the Oracle Loop methodology and Muse training audit
+- Leave these placeholders for now, we'll decide what to feature soon Include a card offering consulting lab services.

 ---